unkn0wncode/openai/README.md

 - `EnableAutoLogTripper` enables automatic toggling of log tripper on errors/successes.
 - `DisableAutoLogTripper` disables automatic toggling of log tripper on errors/successes.

-Because the Chat API does not have such a multitude of types, the `Send` methodis simplified down to returning just a string.
+Because the Chat API does not have such a multitude of types, the `Send` method is simplified down to returning just a string.

 Other exposed types/functions in the `chat` package:
 - `Request` is the request body.
 It has an additional field: